Shopify/product-reviews-sample-app/docs/theme-app-extension.md

 ## Register an extension

 _Run `shopify extension register` to register your Theme App Extension under your app.
 It will then appear in your Shopify Partners dashboard under your App \_Extensions > Online Store > Theme App Extensions_.
-From there you can create versions of your extension or publish/unpublish them (until published merchants won't be able to use those versions of the extension).\_
+From there you can enable 'DEVELOPMENT STORE PREVIEW' while you are building your extension.
+When you are ready to release your theme app extension create you can release versions or publish/unpublish them in the same spot.
+Until published other merchants won't be able to use those versions of the extension.\_

 Register the extension by running the Shopify CLI command